-4.2 RMSE Computation without GT
+4.2 RMSE computation without ground truth

 The previous section describes how to compute analytically the RMSE in case ground truth data is available.
 In case no ground truth information is available, it is still possible to compute an estimate of the RMSE through control points (landmarks) [10].
 It is possible to identify well-known control points in both the reference and the registered input image and estimate the accuracy of the registration process from them.
 Hence, a sample estimate of the registration RMSE can be computed by averaging the single RMSE computed with respect to each pair of control points, i.e., as a sample estimate of the RMSE functional.
+Of course, the GT collection step can be considerably time-consuming.